quantonganh/blog/posts/2020/07/zimbra-save-draft-mail-chromedp.md

 title: Save draft mail in Zimbra web client using ChromeDP
 date: 2020-07-03
 description:
+categories:
+    - Backend
+    - Side projects
 tags:
     - chromedp
     - golang
     - cobra
 ---
 As an engineer, I want to automate everything as much as possible.
 This CLI tool is created to save a draft mail in Zimbra web client.